 Read my review of the book over at Moms Clean Air Force.
 Thanks to Dr. Shapiro, two lucky winners will receive their own copy of Take a Deep Breath.
 To enter head on over to Moms Clean Air Force and join the force then leave a comment under my review on the Moms Clean Air Force site letting us know that you joined.
 It’s that simple!

 Disclosure: Thank you to Dr. Nina Shapiro for a complimentary copy of this book to review.
 The opinions expressed in the review are my own and are based on my observations while reading this book.

 [Photo used under Creative Commons from Seth Baur/Flickr]

 January 26th, 2012

 Looking for a simple way to improve your indoor air quality?
 House plants are the answer.
-It’s such an easy way to make a difference in your air quality.
 So often we forget that the environment has the natural ability to clean itself.
 Many common houseplants act as an air filter, removing toxins from the air we breathe.
 They are known to produce oxygen from CO2 and they absorb toxins including benzene (gasoline, inks, oils, paints, plastics, and rubber), formaldehyde and/or trichloroethylene (printing inks, paints, lacquers, varnishes, and adhesives).